riedyw/PoshFunctions/Docs/Markdown/New-VirtualHardDisk.md

 ## SYNOPSIS

-Creates a new virtual hard disk (*.vhd), mounts it, initializes it, formats it and optionally sets the volume label and optionally creates an AutoRun.inf in the root of the new drive
+Creates a new virtual hard disk (*.vhd) and several other operations

 ## SYNTAX